US stocks drift higher as gold, silver and bitcoin stabilize

 The yield on the 10-year Treasury eased to 4.20% from 4.22% late Friday.

-Other markets that had whipped through more violent moves over recent weeks were showing some more strength or stability.
+Other markets that had whipped through more violent moves over recent weeks showed some more strength or stability.

-Bitcoin dipped back toward $70,000 after climbing above $71,000 over the weekend.
+Bitcoin was hanging just below $71,000 after drifting above the level during the weekend.
 It had dropped close to $60,000 last week, more than halfway below its record set in October.

 In stock markets abroad, indexes jumped across Asia with Japan’s surge.
 South Korea’s Kospi leaped 4.1%, while stocks rose 1.8% in Hong Kong and 1.4% in Shanghai.